Harika-SVL/Shell-Scripting/notes.md

 $1 = 12
 $2 = 13
 ```
-* Let's develop a shell script which takes name and location as positional argument 1 and 2 and prints the
+* Let's develop a shell script which takes name and location as positional argument 1 and 2 and prints the _**positionalargdemo.sh**_
 ```
 #!/bin/bash